robertdp/purescript-react-halo/README.md

 kill :: forall m action state props.
 ForkId -> HaloM props state action m Unit
 ```

-Similarly to subscriptions, when the component unmounts all still-running forks will be killed, and new forks cannot be created once the `Finalize` event has been fired.
+Similarly to subscriptions, when the component unmounts all still-running forks will be killed.
+However new forks _can_ be created during the `Finalize` phase but there is no way of killing them (as with Halogen).